-One popular method of fraud are phishing scams wherein the information thief sets up a page with a company’s logo and same visual branding to entice customers to enter sensitive details.
+One popular method of fraud is phishing scams wherein the information thief sets up a page with a company’s logo and the same visual branding to entice customers to enter sensitive details.
 A false login page would give them the username and passwords.
-66% of consumers received “phishing emails” with the promise of winnings or other substantial monetary reward in 2015.
+66% of consumers received “phishing emails” with the promise of winnings or other substantial monetary rewards in 2015.

 56% of businesses claimed that phishing attacks were the most prominent danger they faced online.
 Do you know if any of your customers have become part of this year’s statistics or come close to it?

 Unfortunately, 87% of consumers also believe that it’s the companies responsibility to safeguard their information from such attacks.
 Customers hold businesses liable for how their data is used, even if the information didn’t come directly from your company.